GrinonBarrett/Taksidos/Core Rules/Creatures/Legendary Creatures/Arloukuazh.md

 **Run Speed**: He may run up to 25 yards per move.

-**CLimb Speed**: He may climb up to 20 yards per move, presuming it is reasonable terrain to do so.
+**Climb Speed**: He may climb up to 20 yards per move, presuming it is reasonable terrain to do so.

 **Swim Speed**: He may swim up to 16 yards, presuming the water isn't too rough.